Formulated by physicians from

 However, if you feel less calcium is enough for you, and you can swallow the smaller capsules in Osteo-K Minis, then Osteo-K Minis is the product for you.

 How many capsules each day can you regularly take?

 If you want fewer capsules to take each day, while still getting the same, powerful bone-building benefits as in the original Osteo-K formula, then Osteo-K Minis is for you.
 But if you don’t mind taking more capsules (6 per day in Osteo-K versus 4 per day in Osteo-K Minis), and you like the idea of getting more calcium in your dietary supplement, then the original Osteo-K formula is the right choice.

 MK4 Bone Health Research

 The benefits of MK4 for bone health have been studied for more than 30 years and published in dozens of medical journals.
 There are over 25 clinical trials with more than 7,000 people.
-The research consistently shows that MK4 improves bone health laboratory markers, supports healthy bone structure and reduces fractures.
+The research consistently shows that MK4 improves bone health laboratory markers, supports healthy bone structure and maintains strong bones as indicated by significantly fewer fractures.

 Strong Bones.
 Active Life.